britishgas-engineering/padl/README.md

 ## About

  This is a project that allows you to easily create pattern libraries, with pure webcomponents using polymer (or lit).
-It bundles all of your components together with the needed polyfills so that you only require one js file (`dist/components.min.js`).
+It bundles all of your components together with the needed polyfills so that you only require one js file.

 ### Example structure